DARKMATTERS - The Mind of Matt

 Wait, I’ve got it…

-Yes, it’s the malodorous reekage of ‘cash in’ and it can be found in its distilled form anywhere near the new Hannibal film (or novel for that matter).
+Yes, it’s the malodorous reekage of ‘cash in’ and it can be found in its distilled form anywhere near the new Hannibal film.

 It turns out that Hannibal takes it quite badly when his cute little sister is eaten by scumbag Nazi partisans in the Second World War.
-So badly that he spends his teenage years hunting them down in a series of pretty dull revenge murders which lack any real style or emotional kick.
-If you really must seek out some Hannibal related nastiness this week then I feel I must warn you that the film plods along so slowly and tediously that you might fall asleep and miss the few gruesome bits.
+So badly that he spends his teenage years hunting them down in a series of pretty dull revenge murders.

-I actually felt sorry for young Gaspard ‘A Very Long Engagement’ Ulliel who looks out of his depth trying and failing to capture the weirdly charismatic essence of Lecter.
-The rest of the cast do an average job with the big print picture edition script and one bright spot is Chinese star Gong Li shimmering as the murderous young rascal’s unlikely aunt.
-You might smile when Hannibal tries on his aunt’s samurai battle mask which he’s wearing on the poster because it does look rather like the restraint visor that he’ll be modelling in later life.
+Young Gaspard ‘A Very Long Engagement’ Ulliel does ok trying to capture the weirdly charismatic essence of Lecter.
+The rest of the cast do an average job with the big print picture edition script and one bright spot is Gong Li shimmering as the murderous young rascal’s unlikely aunt.
+You might smile when Hannibal tries on his aunt’s samurai battle mask which he’s wearing on the poster because it does look rather like the restraint visor that he’ll be modeling in later life.

 Darkmatters rating system (out of 5):